sumanaik01/ticketing-service/README.md

 The application requires 3 runtime arguments
 1. Rows in Venue
 2. Seats in each row
 3. OnHold timeout eg 5000 for 5 seconds.
-Lesser value is preffered to run the scenarios quickly.
+Lesser value is preferred to run the scenarios quickly.

 If using eclipse,
 Import the project and open App.java